demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 For more info about managing vulnerabilities in Falcon, see Falcon Spotlight.

 ### Required API client scope
 To access the Spotlight API, your API client must be assigned the spotlight-vulnerabilities:read scope.
-For more info, see API clients.

 ### Validating API data
 The Falcon sensor continuously monitors hosts for any changes and reports them as they occur.